Tell us about yourself and our broker partner Mojo will find the best 65% mortgages for you

 With mortgages, there are two main types of interest rate - fixed and variable.

-A 65% LTV mortgage is seen as a low loan to value ratio so you'll generally get access to better rates and deals as lenders will see you as a less risky borrower
+A 65% LTV mortgage is seen as a low loan to value ratio so you'll generally be offered better rates and deals

-You'll need to borrow less, compared to a higher LTV mortgage, which means you'll pay less in interest over the course of the full mortgage term
+You'll need to borrow less, compared to a higher LTV mortgage, so you'll pay less interest over the course of the full mortgage term

 It might be quite difficult to save up a 35% deposit

-You may be able to access slightly better deals if you can save up a bit more to raise a 40% deposit, as even the best 65% LTV mortgages are unlikely to compare with a 60% LTV mortgage
+You may be able to access slightly better deals if you can raise a 40% deposit, as even the best 65% LTV mortgages are unlikely to compare with a 60% LTV mortgage

-If you're putting all your savings into a 35% deposit, you may not have the funds available to fund home improvements or for an emergency
+If you're putting all your savings into a 35% deposit, you may not have the funds available for home improvements or an emergency

 Not sure if a 65% LTV mortgage works for you?
 Take a look at some of the other LTV ratios below.
 Or learn how to compare our best mortgage rates.